haavard/tox-weechat/README.md

 Tox-WeeChat
 ===========

 Tox-WeeChat is a C plugin for the [WeeChat][1] chat client that enables it to connect to the [Tox][2] network.
-It is functional, but not intended for regular use yet, as it lacks a ton of features.
-Bug reports and suggestions are appreciated!
+It is functional, but very limited in features right now.
+Bug reports and suggestions are appreciated.

 Installation
 ------------